≡ Menu

 However…

-Eleven years after the American Kennel Club (AKC) first recognized the Cavalier as a “proper” breed, the first Cavalier made its way to America where shortly after, the breeds popularity exploded!
+The good news is that eleven years after the American Kennel Club (AKC) first recognized the Cavalier as a “proper” breed, the first Cavalier made its way to America, where its popularity exploded shortly after!

-Tri-colored at times but often comes in dual shades.
-Coat colors include black and white, red and tan, fawn and brown – although the red and fawn dogs tend to be called Blenheim’s as we mentioned earlier.
+You’ll notice a few things right away about King Charles.
+First, they will have a long, loose coat that will require a fair amount of regular brushing to pamper them and keep them tug-free.
+His skin may be Tri-colored at times but often comes in dual shades.
+Coat colors include black and white, red and tan, and fawn and brown – although the red and fawn dogs tend to be called Blenheim’s, as mentioned earlier.

 Second…